Erick, Oklahoma: U.S. Route 66

 Early motor courts began to appear by 1940, with the DeLuxe Courts being the first local Route 66 lodging to appear in the AAA Directory of Motor Courts and Cottages.
-While civilian motorcar travel was greatly curtailed due to wartime rationing, by 1946 guidebooks listed the Erick Court and trailer park, the Elms Garage, cafés and filling stations.
+While civilian motorcar travel was greatly curtailed due to wartime rationing, by 1946, guidebooks listed the Erick Court and trailer park, the Elms Garage, cafés, and filling stations.

-Erick prospered in the post-war heyday of Route 66, with various roadside businesses catering to motorists.
+Erick prospered in the postwar heyday of Route 66, with various roadside businesses catering to motorists.
 Guidebooks promoted the tiny city as "the first town you encounter, going west, which has a true 'western' look with its wide, sun-baked streets, frequent horsemen, occasional sidewalk awnings and similar touches."

-The four lanes of Route 66 from Sayre, Oklahoma to Erick were the last Oklahoma section of US 66 to be bypassed by I-40, in 1975.
+The four lanes of Route 66 from Sayre to Erick were the last Oklahoma section of US 66 to be bypassed by I-40, in 1975.

 Many of the original Route 66 business are now gone or have been converted to other uses.

-World War II navy veteran Cal Rogers opened Cal's Country Cooking on US 66 in May 1946, relocating to a new log cabin restaurant on an Interstate 40 exit in October 1979 after the Interstate bypassed traffic away from the old road.
+World War II navy veteran Cal Rogers opened Cal's Country Cooking on US 66 in May 1946, relocating to a new log cabin restaurant on an Interstate 40 exit in October 1979 after the interstate bypassed traffic away from the old road.
 The family sold the business and antiques in a 1999 auction; the building is now a steak house.

 The West Winds Motel, originally built with individual carport garages and promoted in its heyday with neon signage of bucking broncos, still stands but is no longer open to visitors despite attempts to restore the property.

-Efforts to put "Historic Route 66" back onto maps as a tourist attraction date to the late 1980s, with the first Route 66 Association established three years after the last section of original highway (in Williams, Arizona) was bypassed by Interstate highway in 1984.
+Efforts to put "Historic Route 66" back onto maps as a tourist attraction date to the late 1980s, with the first Route 66 Association established three years after the last section of original highway (in Williams, Arizona) was bypassed by the interstate highway in 1984.
 Various local businesses and attractions cater to seasonal tourists attempting to find what remains of the old road.

 The former City Meat Market building is now the Sandhills Curiosity Shop, one of the many Route 66 stops on Pixar's research trips for 2006 animated film Cars.
 Its owners Harley and Annabelle Russell, who bill themselves as the "Mediocre Music Makers", served as model for the country hillbilly accent used by Larry the Cable Guy's character Mater in the film.

-The 3000 square foot Roger Miller Museum was a museum opened at the corner of US 66 (Roger Miller Boulevard) and Oklahoma 30 (Sheb Wooley Avenue) in 2004 in a former 1929 café and drugstore building.
+The 3000-square-foot Roger Miller Museum was opened at the corner of US 66 (Roger Miller Boulevard) and Oklahoma 30 (Sheb Wooley Avenue) in 2004 in a former 1929 café and drugstore building.
 It closed permanently on December 23, 2017.
 The space is now home to the 100th Meridian Museum.